Pay Off Debt Before Saving:

 The Unsexy Truth About Getting Rich

 Let’s have a grown-up money talk: If you’ve got savings sitting pretty in a bank account while your credit cards are bleeding you dry with interest—what exactly are you doing?
+A look at the broader patterns inside our credit card marketing reports hub makes the picture even clearer.

 I’m not here to guilt you.
 I get it.
 Saving feels like progress.
 It feels responsible.
 Like you’re taking control of your future.
 But if you’re saving while still carrying high-interest debt, the math just doesn’t add up.
 Literally.